 There have been cases where a driver was arrested because the officer smelled marijuana.
 That alone is simply not enough to convict if other factors were not present.
 In such cases, the probable cause becomes flimsy.
 Even with the tests for marijuana intoxication, there can still be doubt.
 These tests, unlike alcohol, have many flaws.

 Newly legalized pot laws in Michigan present a clear problem for lawful users who drive.
 No one should be arrested for engaging lawfully consuming marijuana when they have met the standard for legality.
 Do not allow yourself to be victimized.
-The Michigan OWI defense attorneys at the Schwartz Law Group have your back, and we will fight to ensure your legal justice is served.
+The Michigan OWI defense attorneys at the Schwartz Criminal Defense Firm have your back, and we will fight to ensure your legal justice is served.

 A charge of driving while impaired can greatly affect your quality of life.
 You must ensure it does not.
 You could lose your job, not be able to find employment, face expensive fines, even spend time in jail.
 The best way to improve your chances of a successful defense is to obtain legal counsel who will fight on your behalf and represent your best interests.

-Call the Schwartz Law Group today.
+Call the Schwartz Criminal Defense Firm today.
 We will discuss your situation with you during a free consultation with one of our resourceful and knowledgeable Michigan criminal defense attorneys.
-You are not alone, the Schwartz Law Group is here to help.
+You are not alone, the Schwartz Criminal Defense Firm is here to help.